CelestialArcadia/Customer-Churn-Predictions-R/README.md

 * There does not seem to be a relationship between gender and churn.

-* Customers in a month-to-month contract, with PaperlessBilling and are within 12 months tenure, are more likely to churn; On the other hand, customers with one or two-year contracts, with longer than 12 months tenure, are not using PaperlessBilling, are less likely to churn.
+* Customers in a month-to-month contract, with PaperlessBilling and within 12 months tenure, are more likely to churn; On the other hand, customers with one or two-year contracts, with longer than 12 months tenure, are not using PaperlessBilling, are less likely to churn.